Chipotle Mexican Grill: History

 Steve Ells attended the Culinary Institute of America in Hyde Park, New York.
 Afterward, he became a line cook for Jeremiah Tower at Stars in San Francisco.
 There, Ells observed the popularity of the taquerías and San Francisco burritos in the Mission District.
 In 1993, Ells took what he learned in San Francisco and opened the first Chipotle Mexican Grill in Denver, Colorado, in a former Dolly Madison Ice Cream store at 1644 East Evans Avenue, near the University of Denver campus, using an $85,000 loan from his father.
 Ells and his father calculated that the store would need to sell 107 burritos per day to be profitable.
 After one month, the original restaurant was selling over 1,000 burritos a day.
 The second store opened in 1995 using Chipotle's cash flow, and the third was opened using an SBA loan.
 To fund additional growth, Ells' father invested $1.5 million.
 Afterwards, Ells created a board of directors and business plan, raising an additional $1.8 million for the company.
 Ells had originally planned to use funds from the first Chipotle to open a fine-dining restaurant, but instead focused on Chipotle Mexican Grill when the restaurants saw success.

 In 1998, the first restaurant outside of Colorado opened in Kansas City, Missouri.
-The company opened its first location in Minnesota by opening near the campus of the University of Minnesota in Minneapolis in March 1999.

 In 1998, McDonald's made an initial minority investment in the company.
 By 2001, McDonald's had grown to be Chipotle's largest investor.
 The investment from McDonald's allowed the firm to quickly expand, from 16 restaurants in 1998 to over 500 by 2005.
 On January 26, 2006, Chipotle made its initial public offering (IPO) after increasing the share price twice due to high pre-IPO demand.
+At the time Chipotle had 500 stores.
 In its first day as a public company, the stock rose exactly 100%, resulting in the best U.S.-based IPO in six years, and the second-best IPO for a restaurant after Boston Market.
 The money from the offering was then used to fund new store growth.